honusz/Tonalite/docs/fixtures/adding_fixtures.md

 To select a fixture profile, click on it in the list, and a new fixture will be created based on this profile.

 ![Fixture added](../images/fixture_added.png)

+If a fixture's first channel is intensity, the value will be displayed along with the fixture name on the `Fixtures` tab.